stepney141/ndless-docker/README.md

 In general, building and installing a cross compiler tends to take a long time.
 For instance, setting up Ndless SDK with this Dockerfile took 78 minutes on my HP Spectre 13-ae019TU laptop computer.

-If you get messages like the above ones, you can stop the Docker container:
+If you get output messages like the above ones, you can stop the Docker container:

 ```
 $ docker-compose down